GVersteeg/RepData_PeerAssessment1/PA1_template.md

 ```

-## What is mean total number of steps taken per day?
+## What is the mean number of daily steps taken?

 First we calculate the total number of steps taken each day.
 Using dplyr we
 group the dataset by date and sum the steps into a column named 'total'.